ThePoultryMan/Pigeons/README.md

 ### Accessories
 **Thanks tristankechlo**

 You can craft different accesories to put on your pigeons.
-Accessories are purely cosmetic and don't have any sort of advantage.
-You can read more about the accesories [here]().
+Equip your pigeons with an accessory by right clicking it, and unequip it by shift clicking.
+You can read more about the accesories [here](https://github.com/ThePoultryMan/Pigeons/wiki/Pigeon#accessories).

 ## Other